itsJefforDev/Dawn-JOBS/README.md

 # Dawn-JOBS (BACKEND)
-[In process]Personal Software project to find your ideal job builded on python with fast-api framework, JWT Auth,API RestFul and IA agents and external jobs
+Status: [In process]Personal Software project to find your ideal job builded on python with fast-api framework, JWT Auth,API RestFul and IA agents and external jobs